Business As Usual

 A Black girl was not a thing of magic

-She found the entire thing tiresome and tragic
+She found the entire charade tiresome and tragic

 The need to paint everything elflike, legendary